mj14991/Udacity_DeepLearningND/README.md

 # Deep Learning

-This is a repository to document my projects from Udacity's Deep Learning Nanodegree.
+This is a repository to document my projects from Udacity's Deep Learning Nanodegree (April 2018 - July 2018).

 ## Projects